matimas/Bootcamp-Crypto/README.md

 ## MatiVerse

-A site for searching for virtual currencies and the latest news on currency types
+A site for searching a virtual currencies and the latest news on currency types

 ### Setup